sherpic/flask-balabas/README.md

 This skeleton uses Flask-Mako to render the angular templates, so you can use flask environment in angular templates.

-MVC pattern comes from  [funkenstein/flask-mvc](https://github.com/funkenstein/flask-mvc), so flask controllers appends automatically.
+MVC pattern comes from  [funkenstein/flask-mvc](https://github.com/funkenstein/flask-mvc) and flask controllers appends automatically.

+*On board:
+  - Shopping cart / Buy button
+  - Spinner
+  - CSRF protection
+  - Login / Logout with flask-security
+  - Flask flash messages for angular

+*Coming soon:
+  - registration
+  - change password
+  - babel support

 ###Get started